 The Trinidad Campus has four residence halls on campus to house students.
 Residence halls are staffed with two fulltime housing employees, and a supporting staff of resident coordinators and resident assistants.
 Students living in the residence halls are required to have a meal plan through the cafeteria.
 The food service company, Sodexo, strives to serve the students with a variety of menus, quality service, and unlimited seconds for most meals.
-For more information about housing go to http://www.trinidadstate.edu/students/ housing.
+For more information about housing go to http://trinidadstate.edu/residence-life/index.html.